KhanhNguyen1308/KhanhNguyen1308/README.md

 ---
 ### 👨‍💻 About Me :
 My name is Nguyen Duy Khanh.
 I'm a Computer Engineer
- - :microscope: I'm passionate about Machine Learning, Game Developer and History
+ - :microscope: I'm passionate about Machine Learning, Game Development and History